A reimagined public space in the heart of the Beltline Humpy Hollow Park Redevelopment

 About the project

-In 2018, the Beltline Neighbourhoods Association (BNA) pioneered the redevelopment of Humpy Hollow Park – located at 17 Ave.
+In 2018, the Beltline Neighbourhoods Association (BNA) pioneered the redevelopment of Humpy Hollow Park at 17 Ave.
 S.W. and Centre Street South.

-With more than 23,000 residents living in the Beltline and a popular City destination by all, there is a need and desire for more vibrant, inviting, and multi-purpose public spaces.
+With more than 23,000 residents living in the Beltline and a popular city destination, there is a need and desire for more vibrant, inviting, and multi-purpose public spaces.
 Humpy Hollow Park went unnoticed and under-utilized with a run-down play structure and limited access from 17 Ave.

-The citizen-led initiative saw potential of this well positioned piece of land and pursued redevelopment in efforts to maximize the potential of the park.
+The community-led initiative saw potential of this well positioned piece of land and pursued redevelopment to maximize the potential of the park.
 Community-led engagement reinforced the public was eager for a revitalized public space that offered vibrancy and multi-purpose amenities for people of all ages and interests to use and feel welcome.

-The City of Calgary was proud to support this initiative through the Beltline Community Investment Fund (BCIF) and other municipal funding sources.
+We are proud to support this initiative through the Beltline Community Investment Fund (BCIF) and other funding sources.

 Humpy Hollow Park is located at the corner of 17 Avenue SW and Centre Street South.